Skip to content

 Nepali community in Poland

-Poland's Nepali community has grown rapidly: from a few hundred in 2018 to an estimated 20,000–30,000 by 2024.
-Wrocław and Warsaw lead in community density.
-Nepali restaurants, groceries, and cultural organisations are now established.
-Remittance from Poland uses Revolut, Wise (TransferWise), and traditional Polish bank transfers at competitive NPR rates.
+Poland's Nepali community grew from a few hundred in 2018 to an estimated 20,000–30,000 by 2024.
+Wrocław and Warsaw have the highest density.
+Nepali restaurants, grocery stores and cultural organisations are now established.
+Workers use Revolut, Wise and Polish bank transfers for competitive NPR remittance rates.

 Calculate your savings from Poland